 This is probably the best-known guitar of Jimi’s.
 It was used at the Woodstock Festival on August 18, 1969.
-Before Woodstock however – things are somewhat fuzzy.
-It seems that the guitar was used from around the same time as the black Strat, around October 1969, but have gone out of rotation sometime in 1969 in favor of a different white Strat that looked nearly identical.
+Before Woodstock however – things are somewhat unclear.
+It seems that the guitar was used from around the same time as Jimi’s black Strat, around October 1969, but have gone out of rotation sometime in 1969 in favor of a different white Strat that looked nearly identical.

-All the gigs played from November 1968 to August 1969, were played on either the black Strat, the white Strat, or occasionally a few different Gibson guitars.
+All of the gigs played from November 1968 to August 1969, were played on either the black Strat, the white Strat, or occasionally a few different Gibson guitars.
 The white Strat seems to have been used most extensively during the 1969 North American tour, which included the performance at the Woodstock Festival.
-It probably continued being used in 1970, but this is where all the fuzziness starts.
+It probably continued being used in 1970, but this is where all the confusion begins.

 The Woodstock Strat in 1970

 The white guitar that Jimi used from around April 1970 had a notch on the body, clearly visible on photos against the plain white color of the guitar.
 The Strat that was used during Woodstock didn’t have this notch, but that doesn’t mean much since Woodstock obviously took place in August 1969, and more than a half of year of use would allow for a few scratches to form on the body.

 The thing that is confusing is that the Woodstock Strat is accounted for, and it’s currently sitting in the Museum of Pop Culture (formerly EMP Museum) in Seattle.
 It has no notches where they are supposed to be.
 However, given how strong the line of ownership is behind the Woodstock Strat, there’s no reason to assume that it’s a fake.
 So there either had to have been two nearly identical white maple neck Stratocasters in 1970, or there’s something else at play.